 On March 22, 2016, the Company issued to Eiccose 96,300 fully vested shares of the Company's common stock pursuant to the terms of the Eiccose APA.
-In connection with this transaction the Company remeasured the fair value of the obligation to issue common stock at the settlement date and the change in fair value of \$204,000 was recognized within other income (expense), net in the condensed consolidated statement of operations and comprehensive loss during the three months ended March 31, 2016.
+In connection with this transaction the Company remeasured the fair value of the obligation to issue common stock at the settlement date and the change in fair value of \$204,000 was recognized within other income (expense), net in the unaudited condensed consolidated statement of operations and comprehensive loss during the three months ended March 31, 2016.
 Upon the settlement of the obligation with the issuance of shares on March 22, 2016, the liability was reclassified to common stock and additional paid-in capital within stockholders' equity.

 The Company is also obligated to pay to Eiccose an aggregate of \$10.0 million of commercial milestones in connection with future sales of the product and royalties in the low single digits based on aggregate annual net sales following the first commercial sale of any product.
-As of June 30, 2016, the product has not reached any development milestones nor achieved regulatory approval.
+As of September 30, 2016, the product has not reached any development milestones nor achieved regulatory approval.

 In addition, as a result of this agreement, the Company has assumed the license agreements Eiccose had previously entered into.
 These include the PAH License Agreement, the Lymphedema License Agreement for the treatment of lymphedema and the license agreement with Nippon Kayaku Co., Ltd, ("Nippon").
 As part of the agreement, Nippon is obligated to make a payment for royalties in the low single digits of sales to the Company.
-After the Merger, Stanford became a holder of common stock shares of the Company.
-In connection with the PAH License Agreement and the Lymphedema License Agreement, the Company is obligated to make milestone payments in aggregate of \$500,000 for each contract, increasing annual license maintenance fees ranging from \$10,000 to \$75,000 over the term of each license agreement and royalty payments in low single digits on annual net sales after the first commercial sale of a product under each license.
-For the three and six months ended June 30, 2016, no amounts have been recorded to research and development expense in connection with the Eiccose APA.
+In connection with the PAH License Agreement and the Lymphedema License Agreement, the Company is obligated to make milestone payments of up to \$500,000 in the aggregate under each contract, increasing annual license maintenance fees ranging from \$10,000 to \$75,000 over the term of each license agreement and royalty payments in low single digits on annual net sales after the first commercial sale of a product under each license.
+For the three and nine months ended September 30, 2016, no amounts have been recorded to research and development expense in connection with the Eiccose APA.